 GMRS Licensing and Call Sign

 To legally use a GMRS 2-way radio, you must first obtain a GMRS license from the Federal Communications Commission (FCC).
 The FCC will then provide you with your GMRS call sign.
 This is a relatively quick and easy process.
 It does NOT require an exam.
-A GMRS license costs $70 [note, this will be reduced to $35 sometime in 2021] and is good for 10 years.
+A GMRS license costs $70 [note, this will be reduced to $35 sometime soon] and is good for 10 years.
 The license holder’s immediate family may use the same license and call sign.
 You can apply by filling out paper forms, or you may apply online via the FCC Universal License System (ULS).

 Click Here for Steps to Apply On-line for your GMRS License